 Don’t forget that it’s being strong to reach out to a friend or family member if you’re having a difficult day.
 Acknowledging that things are feeling a bit overwhelming at times isn’t a sign of weakness – it’s a sign of self-awareness.
 Reaching out to someone gives them an opportunity to offer kindness.

-I have seen some truly wonderful happenings this year as a result of how people, and some organisations, have met the pandemic and environmental catastrophes with inventive and creative solutions.
+I have seen some truly wonderful happenings as a result of how people, and some organisations, have met the pandemic and environmental catastrophes with inventive and creative solutions.
 And I’ve seen parts of the world benefit enormously as unexpected outcomes of the pandemic restricting travel led to cleaner air and water for example.
 There is no great loss without gain.

 Love & Light,